-Evapotranspiration includes both the physical (evaporation) and biological (transpiration) fluxes of moisture from the surface to the atmosphere.
-Evapotranspiration is expected to increase in the future due to increased evaporative demand by the atmosphere, driven by increases in energy availability at the surface (surface net radiation) and vapor pressure deficits (the difference between saturation and actual vapor pressure; VPD).
-Increased radiative forcing from anthropogenic greenhouse gases (GHG) is expected to increase surface net radiation in most areas by inhibiting longwave cooling, while GHG-induced warming of the atmosphere is expected to increase the VPD.
-Importantly, VPD increases with warming, even at constant relative humidity (e.g., Anderson, 1936).
-Given the fact that the well-mixed nature of GHGs will drive widespread patterns of global warming, shifts in evaporative demand are likely to be more spatially homogenous and widespread than precipitation changes.
+Evapotranspiration includes both the physical (evaporation) and biological (transpiration) fluxes of moisture from the surface to the atmosphere and can be viewed in terms of actual evapotranspiration (latent heat flux) or evaporative demand (potential evapotranspiration; PET).
+PET is expected to increase in the future (Scheff and Frierson 2013), forced by increases in both total energy availability at the surface (surface net radiation) and the vapor pressure deficit (the difference between saturation and actual vapor pressure; VPD).
+Increased radiative forcing from anthropogenic greenhouse gases (GHG) will increase surface net radiation in most areas by inhibiting longwave cooling, while GHG-induced warming of the atmosphere will increase the VPD.
+Importantly, VPD increases with warming, even at constant relative humidity (e.g., Anderson 1936).
+Actual evapotranspiration is expected to increase less than PET in areas where latent heat fluxes are, or will become, limited by moisture supply.
+Indeed, declines in global actual evapotranspiration have been documented over the last two decades (Jung et al. 2010), attributed primarily to soil moisture drying in the Southern Hemisphere.

-The idea that increased evaporative demand in a warmer world will enhance drought is not new (e.g., Dai, 2011), but it is important to understand where precipitation or evaporation changes will be dominant individual drivers of drought and where they will work in concert to intensify drought.
-To date, however, litthe has been done to quantify and explicitly separate the relative contribution of changes in precipitation versus evaporative demand to the magnitude and extent of global warming-induced drought.
-To address this question, we use output from a suite of 20th and 21st-century GCM simulations, available through the Coupled Model Intercomparison Project version 5 (CMIP5, Taylor et al, 2012) to calculate an offline index of soil moisture balance (the Penman-Monteith based Palmer Drought Severity Index).
-This index provides an ideal and flexible estimation of surface moisture conditions, allowing us to vary inputs such as model precipitation, temperature, and surface energy availability, which in turn allows us to separate and quantify the influence of specific variables on future drought projections.
-Our analysis thus addresses three questions: 1) What are the relative contributions of changes in precipitation and evaporative demand to global and regional drying patterns?, 2) Where do the combined effects of changes in precipitation and evaporative demand enhance drying?, 3) In which regions, if any, are increases in evaporative demand sufficient to shift the climate towards drought when precipitation changes would otherwise force wetter conditions?
+The idea that increased evaporative demand in a warmer world will enhance drought is not new (e.g., Dai 2011), but it is important to understand where precipitation or evaporation changes will be dominant individual drivers of drought and where they will work in concert to intensify drought.
+To date, however, little has been done to quantify and explicitly separate the relative contribution of changes in precipitation versus evaporative demand to the magnitude and extent of global warming-induced drying.
+To address this question, we use output from a suite of twentieth and twenty-first century GCM simulations, available through the Coupled Model Intercomparison Project phase 5 (CMIP5, Taylor et al. 2012), to calculate two offline indices of surface moisture balance: the Palmer Drought Severity Index (PDSI; Palmer 1965) and the Standardized Precipitation Evapotranspiration (SPEI; Vicente-Serrano et al. 2009).
+Both indices provide ideal and flexible estimations of surface moisture balance, allowing us to vary inputs such as model precipitation, temperature, and surface energy availability in order to separate and quantify the influence of specific variables on future drought projections.
+Our analysis thus addresses three questions: (1) What are the relative contributions of changes in precipitation and evaporative demand to global and regional drying patterns?, (2) Where do the combined effects of changes in precipitation and evaporative demand enhance drying?, and (3) In which regions, if any, are increases in evaporative demand sufficient to shift the climate towards drought when precipitation changes would otherwise force wetter conditions?

-2 Data and Methods
+2 Data and methods

-2.1 CMIP5 Model Output
+2.1 CMIP5 model output